The database structure is defined in a schema.json file containing one or more collections which each have on

 }

 in the editor.
-Nested paths, which does not include arrays, are allowed.targetCollection.inversedByPropName: {string} [optional]
+Nested paths, which does not include arrays, are allowed.targetCollection.inversedByPropName: {string} [optional] - The property name of the target collection which points back to this

 collection.
 Use this for creating bidirectional relationships where updating the relationship on one side

-will automatically update the relationship of the other side and vice-versa.readOnly: {boolean} [optional]
+will automatically update the relationship of the other side and vice-versa.readOnly: {boolean} [optional] - Set to true if the field should be read-only from this side of the relationship

-- Defines the field to be an array of values if true
+(default=false).array: {boolean} [optional] - Defines the field to be an array of values if true which makes adding multiple relations

 is because the data model becomes easier to use afterwards and not because it necessarily makes sense to edit the relationship from both sides - one of the

 sides is typically the primary initiator/owner of the relationship.
-When using readOnly
+When using readOnly on a relation you are still able to see the related

 entries but can only edit them from the other side.